dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-profiles/impala-profile.md

 </File>

 Note: When creating workload user in CDP ensure that the user has CREATE, SELECT and INSERT permissions.
-If the user is required to execute GRANT statments, see for instance (https://docs.getdbt.com/reference/resource-configs/grants) or (https://docs.getdbt.com/reference/project-configs/on-run-start-on-run-end) appropriate GRANT perssmisions should be configured.
+If the user is required to execute GRANT statements, see for instance (https://docs.getdbt.com/reference/resource-configs/grants) or (https://docs.getdbt.com/reference/project-configs/on-run-start-on-run-end) appropriate GRANT permissions should be configured.

 ### Kerberos